 For example, you can buy a whole ham at the grocery store and slice it yourself for even more savings.
 You can then freeze some of it so you only use what you need.

 If you buy a lot in bulk, it’s handy to have a separate freezer.

 Of course, you want to weigh the pros and cons of a separate freezer.

 While a separate freezer means more space for stocking up (and less food waste if your fridge breaks down – this happened to us a few times!), it also means more electricity used.

 I debated with my husband for a while about whether we actually need a separate freezer.
 With our growing family and fridges nowadays not lasting as long as they used to, we ultimately decided to get one.

-When shopping for freezers, I highly recommend going with an upright freezer as opposed to a chest freezer as it’s easier to know what you have.
-You don’t have to dig through piles of food to then realize there’s an expired chicken at the bottom of the freezer.
+When shopping for freezers, I highly recommend going with an upright freezer as opposed to a chest freezer as it’s easier to know and see what you have.
+You won’t have to dig through piles of food to get to the bottom.

 A product can look like it’s cheap because it has a yellow “sale” tag on it.

-Often, the unit price will tell a different story.
+Often, the price per unit will tell a different story.

 10. Use a grocery store coupon app